ikwseor/rbx/README.md

 ## 💡 Guide

-.gws is a Lua script for espname and view.
+soliere | .gws - is one of the Lua scripts for espname and view, etc.
 The user is automatically detected on execution.
 Simple and straightforward, designed to make these features easier.
 Join the community on [Discord](https://discord.gg/RrwRcvgFE8).